 Russia bans Boris Johnson and senior ministers over UK sanctions

-Kremlin also bans Ben Wallace and Liz Truss
+Kremlin also bans Ben Wallace, Liz Truss, Dominic Raab and Rishi Sunak

-Moscow has announced it is banning Boris Johnson and other senior government ministers from entering Russia in retaliation at UK sanctions.
+Moscow has announced it is banning Boris Johnson and alongside ten senior ministers and politicians from entering Russia in retaliation at UK sanctions.

 It comes just days after the British government unveiled further measures aimed at targeting those “aiding and abetting” Vladimir Putin’s invasion of Ukraine — now in its seventh week.

-The move by Moscow was taken “in view of the unprecedented hostile action by the British government, in particular the imposition of sanctions against senior Russian officials,” the country foreign ministry said in a statement.
+The action by Moscow was taken “in view of the unprecedented hostile action by the British government, in particular the imposition of sanctions against senior Russian officials,” the country’s foreign ministry said.

-The entry blacklist includes Dominic Raab, the deputy prime minister, foreign secretary Liz Truss, defence secretary Ben Wallace, former prime minister Theresa May, and Scotland’s first minister, Nicola Sturgeon.
+The entry blacklist includes Dominic Raab, the deputy prime minister, foreign secretary Liz Truss, defence secretary Ben Wallace, chancellor Rishi Sunak, former prime minister Theresa May, and Scotland’s first minister, Nicola Sturgeon.

-The Kremlin added the move was in response to “London’s unbridled information and political campaign aimed at isolating Russia internationally, creating conditions for restricting our country and strangling the domestic economy,”
+The Kremlin added the move was in response to “London’s unbridled information and political campaign aimed at isolating Russia internationally, creating conditions for restricting our country and strangling the domestic economy.”

+In March, a similar measure was taken against the US president, Joe Biden, alongside the CIA chief William Burns, and the secretary of state, Anthony Blinken.

+Since Russia’s illegal invasion began, the Foreign Office has unveiled asset freezes on the Kremlin’s biggest banks, including Sberbank, military officials involved in the shelling of the besieged city of Mariupol, oligarchs and political officials.

 Register for free to continue reading